MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-qas.md

 Important template file tips:

 - Never edit data in these fields: **Id**, **Last Modified**, and **Last Modified By**
-- If you include the **Id** of an existing bookmark, it will be replaced with the information in the import file.
+- If you include the **Id** of an existing Q&A, it will be replaced with the information in the import file.
-- If there's an existing bookmark that has the same title or URL, the bookmark will be updated with information in the import file.
+- If there's an existing Q&A with the same title or URL, the Q&A will be updated with information in the import file.
-- Not all fields in the template file are required, and the required fields vary depending on the bookmark state.
+- Not all fields in the template file are required, and the required fields vary depending on the Q&A state.
-- Based on the **State** field, bookmarks are saved as *draft*, *suggested*, or *scheduled*, or they are published automatically.
+- The **State** field determines if Q&As are saved as *draft*, *suggested*, or *scheduled*, or they are published automatically.
-- For partners who manage multiple organizations: You can export your bookmarks from one org and import them into another.
+- For partners who manage multiple organizations: You can export your Q&As from one org and import them into another.
 But you must remove the data in the **Id** column before you import.

 > [!NOTE]
 > You can't import Q&As if there are any errors in the template file.
 To prevent errors, make sure your import file is properly formatted, and include all the required information.